top of page

 3. Gold mutual funds (fund of funds) which further invest in gold ETFs.
 4. Gold Funds which invest in the shares of gold mining companies.

-Gold ETF's are an alternate way of owning paper gold in a more cost-effective manner .
+PAPER GOLD Gold exchange traded funds (ETF) Gold ETF's are an alternate way of owning paper gold in a more cost-effective manner .
 They have gold as underlying asset and they can be traded in stock exchange (NSE or BSE).
 The high initial buying and even selling charges that go into owning jewellery, bars or coins gives an extra edge to the low-cost gold ETF.
 The transparency in pricing is another advantage.
 The price at which it is bought is probably the closest to the actual price of gold and therefore the benchmark is the physical gold price.
+What you need is a trading account with a stock broker and a demat account.
+One may either buy in lump sum or even at regular intervals through systematic investment plans (SIP).
+You may even buy 1 gram of gold.
+ETS's are open for NRI's also.

 Sovereign Gold Bonds (SGB) Sovereign Gold Bond is another way of owning paper gold.
 They are issued by the government but availability is not 'on-tap basis'.
 Instead, the government will intermittently open a window for the fresh sale of SGBs to investors.
 This could typically happen every 2-3 months and the window will remain open for about a week maximum.
 For investors looking to purchase SGBs anytime in between the only way out is to buy earlier issues (at market value) which are listed in the secondary market.